College 101 | Spring 2008

 Residence Halls: Benefits are Huge, Life is Less Complicated

 On-campus housing has been popular historically because it simply makes sense.
-And in 2008, the reasons for staying on campus are even more compelling.
+And today, the reasons for staying on campus are even more compelling.
 Let's consider the logical reasons why it may be the best choice for you:

 Academic Benefits: Don't underestimate these important features: Resident rooms and computer labs with Internet access, tutors, and other educational benefits.
 Chances are you won't find these amenities (necessities!) at the Shady Rest Apartments.
 Additionally, you'll have unique opportunities to participate in student government organizations, such as the Residence Hall Association and other groups.